Triskelia/Bambi-Dumbtalk-Script/README.md

 # Bambi Dumbtalk Script

+This script automatically replace what you say in discord chat with more Bambi-like stuff

-You need AutoHotkey for the script to work.
+You need AutoHotkey for the script to work: https://autohotkey.com/download/1.1/

 Just install it and double-click on the script.

-This script automatically replace what you say in discord chat with more Bambi-like stuff

 Please note that the script is only active on Discord (can easily be changed).
 If you want to disable it, you can right-click on its tray icon, then click on "Suspend Hotkeys"